Pamodzi means together

 Pamodzi Means Together.

-Our Mission Statement is to celebrate inspirational stories and collaborate with creatives to challenge, affirm and inspire.
+Our Mission Statement is to celebrate inspirational local stories and collaborate with creatives to challenge, affirm and inspire our communities.

 Pamodzi Creatives is a Community Interest Company that exists primarily to benefit a community & pursue a social purpose.